peachpiecompiler/peachpie-docs/docs/scenarios/beginner/create-nuget.md

-# Create NuGet package
+# Create a NuGet package

-NuGet package provides a standardized way of sharing a library functionality across .NET projects.
-In general it contains the compiled code (assembly) and other files you want to deliver as a package.
-Packages are usually pushed to NuGet feeds (public or private) so they can be referenced by other projects.
+NuGet packages provide a standardized way of sharing a library functionality across .NET projects.
+In general, they contain the compiled code (assembly) and other files you want to deliver as a package.
+Packages are usually pushed to NuGet feeds (public or private), so that they can be referenced by other projects.

-Process of creating packages is separated from the compilation itself and is fully managed by build system.
-That means projects containing PHP code can be packaged using standard way which does not differ from packing of other project types.
-This article summarizes usual approaches and options.
+The process of creating packages is separated from the compilation itself and is fully managed by the build system.
+This means that projects containing PHP code can be packaged using a standard way, no different from packing other project types.
+This article summarizes the usual approaches and options.

-## Packing on command line
+## Packing on the command line

-Following command creates a default NuGet package (`.nupkg`) containing just the compiled assembly.
-Run the command wihtin [your project](/php/msbuild) directory.
+The following command creates a default NuGet package (`.nupkg`) containing just the compiled assembly.
+Run the command within [your project](/php/msbuild) directory.

 ```shell
 dotnet pack